minimaxir/gemimg/README.md

 ![](/docs/notebooks/gens/Yfu8aIfpHufVz7IP4_WEsAc@0.5x.webp)

 You can also input two (or more!) images/image paths to do things like combine images or put an object from Image A into Image B without having to train a [LoRA](https://huggingface.co/docs/diffusers/training/lora).
-For example, take this selfie of myself, and a fantasy lava pool generated with gemimg that beckons me to claim its power:
+For example, here's a mirror selfie of myself, and a fantasy lava pool generated with gemimg that beckons me to claim its power:

 ![](/docs/notebooks/gens/composite_max.webp)